Tarim River: Etymology

 The Greek geographer Ptolemy in the 2nd century AD called the Tarim River the Oichardes River in his book "Geography".
 "Shui Jing Zhu" is called the South River.
-In the Northern Dynasties, Sui and Tang Dynasties, the Tarim River was called Ji-style water, Ji-shu water and Ji-shou water.
-The Qing Dynasty's "Map of the Western Regions" called it "Erse Gol", which means "flowing water" in Mongolian.
+In the Northern dynasties, Sui and Tang dynasties, the Tarim River was called Ji-style water, Ji-shu water and Ji-shou water.
+The Qing dynasty's "Map of the Western Regions" called it "Erse Gol", which means "flowing water" in Mongolian.
 According to the "Draft of Qing History", the name of the river Tarim means "horse without reins", which describes the river's frequent diversion.
-In the 24th year of the reign of Emperor Jiaqing of the Qing Dynasty (1819), Xu Song wrote in "The Record of the Waterways of the Western Regions": "The Hui language (Uyghur language) refers to the 'cultivable land' called Tarim, and it is said that the people living in the riverside are farming for their business."
+In the 24th year of the reign of Emperor Jiaqing of the Qing dynasty (1819), Xu Song wrote in "The Record of the Waterways of the Western Regions": "The Hui language (Uyghur language) refers to the 'cultivable land' called Tarim, and it is said that the people living in the riverside are farming for their business."

 Geography and climate

 The total length of the Yarkand-Tarim river system is 2030 km, although, as the Tarim frequently changes its channel, the length tends to vary over the years.

-It is shallow, unsuitable for navigation, and because of its heavy silt load, forms a braided stream near its terminus.
+The river is shallow, unsuitable for navigation, and because of its heavy silt load, forms a braided stream near its terminus.
 The area of the Tarim River Basin is about 557000 km2.
-A considerable part of the Tarim's course is unformed, following no clearly defined riverbed.
+A considerable part of the Tarim's course follows no clearly defined riverbed.
 The water volume of the lower course of the river diminishes as a result of extensive evaporation and water-diversion schemes.

 The Tarim River Basin belongs to the inland river basin, which originates from the inland rivers in the mountains around the Tarim Basin and flows into the basin, forming a centripetal water system.
-The river system of the Tarim River Basin is composed of 144 rivers originating from the Tianshan Mountains, the Pamir Plateau, the Karakoram Mountains, the Kunlun Mountains and the Altun Mountains around the Tarim Basin.
-River system, Weigan river system, Aksu river system, Kashgar river system, Yarkand river system, Hotan river system, Keriya river system, Cheerchen river system.
+The river system of this basin is composed of 144 rivers originating from the Tianshan Mountains, the Pamir Plateau, the Karakoram Mountains, the Kunlun Mountains and the Altun Mountains around the Tarim Basin.
+The river system comprises the Weigan river system, the Aksu river system, the Kashgar river system, the Yarkand river system, the Hotan river system, the Keriya river system, and the river system.